NYPL/pres-docs/clmgt/IPM_Monitoring_Manual.md

 - Trap Maps

-\*Only needed at LPA/SASB and they are replaced every two months
+\*Only needed at LPA and SASB and they are replaced every two months

 ### Section 2.2: Monitoring